zeronode-project/zeronode/README.md

 ZeroNode Core integration/staging repository
 =====================================

-ZeroNode is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
+ZeroNode (zNODE) is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
 - Anonymized transactions using coin mixing technology, we call it _Obfuscation_.
 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode